KeystoneDevBr/learn_cryptography/README.md

 This tutorial help you learn about cryptography in Pratice.

-## Este projeto é para quem deseja aprender sobre cryptografia de modo prático!
+## Este projeto é para quem deseja aprender sobre cryptografia praticando!

 ## Get Start!!!!